 - Think of some key words that describe your topic and enter them in the search box.
 (Just include the most important words; do not write a complete sentence or question.)
 Here's an example:

-- After completing your search, use the limiters on the left side of the search results page to narrow your results by type of resource (e.g. e-book or article), date range, and main subject.
+- After completing your search, use the Limit To options on the left side of the search results page to narrow your results by date range and type of resource (e.g. e-book or article).

-- You can also click a box that narrows your results to "full text," meaning only articles that you can open in GALILEO.
-(Articles that are not full text may be available in print or by requesting an interlibrary loan.)
+- You can also click a box that narrows your results to Full Text, meaning only articles that you can open immediately.
+(Articles that are not full text may be available in print or by requesting it through Interlibrary Loan.)

-- You may choose to limit your search results to the GSU Library if you are looking for books, DVDs or other physical items in the library.
+- You may choose to limit your search results to the Library Catalog if you are looking for books, DVDs or other physical items in the library.
 (Not for articles.)

-- If you are not finding what you need, try altering your search terms or try searching GALILEO another way.
-Remember you can ask a librarian for help -- that's why we're here!
+- If you are not finding what you need, try altering your search terms or limiters.
+You might also try going to a database recommended for your subject.
+Remember you can ask a librarian for help -- That's why we're here!

 The Discover Advanced Search gives you more search options: